ethanporcaro/tracking-toolkit/README.md

 * One is the 'target'.
 The 'target' will track exactly to the provided data from OpenVR.
 Any movements of it will be reset.
 * The other is the 'joint'.
 The 'joint' is child of the 'target' and can be offset to correct alignment issues.
 See the calibration instructions.

-**DO NOT RENAME THE REFERENCE OBJECTS DIRECTLY!** You can select friendly names by double-clicking an entry on the list.
-If you do so, you will have to press `Create References` again and manually delete the old target and joint objects from the scene.

 ### Trim And Reset Trackers

 This will essentially wipe all trackers and their data from the list and reload them.
 This currently resets their names too, but a better fix for that is planned.